 3.6 Review a report from the Head of Payments & Financial Crime in his/her capacity as the Society’s Money Laundering Reporting Officer.

 3.7 Provide advice to the Remuneration Committee such that performance objectives do not drive excessive risk taking and that reward takes account of risk management performance.

 3.8 Meet the Chief Risk Officer and the heads of the principal risk functions at least once a year without other management being present to discuss their remit and any issues arising from the risk oversight activity they undertake.

-3.9 Review, on behalf of the Board, key risk related FCA and PRA correspondence and ensure that management’s responses to such communications are appropriate, consistent with the Society’s risk appetite.
+3.9 Review, on behalf of the Board, if requested, key risk-related FCA and PRA correspondence and ensure that management’s responses to such communications are appropriate, consistent with the Society’s risk appetite.

 3.10 Ensure that the Board Audit Committee and/or the Board itself is made aware of significant issues matters considered by the Committee.

 3.11 Undertake an annual assessment of the Committee’s effectiveness.